Ada-Developers-Academy/core-unit-3/algorithmic-strategies/dynamic-programming.md

 ## Learning Goals

-By the end of this less you should be able to:
+By the end of this lesson we should be able to:

 - Explain the concept of dynamic programming
 - Explain the concept of memoization